 By: Christian Spencer, CPA, Partner

 Even the most sophisticated organization can be the target of an online attack scheme known as spear phishing.
-Spear phishing is an email that appears to be from top level management in your organization, typically the Chief Executive Officer (CEO); however, it is from a fraudster.
-Under an attack process called […]
+Spear phishing is an email that appears to be from top level management in your organization, typically the Chief Executive Officer (CEO); however, it is from a […]

 According to the Association of Certified Fraud Examiners’ 2016 Report to the Nations on Occupational Fraud and Abuse, proactive data monitoring and analysis is one of the most effective anti-fraud controls.
 Organizations which undertake proactive data analysis techniques experience frauds that are 54% less costly and 50% shorter in duration than organizations that do not […]